Below is a terse summary of where we stand ethically with regards to coverage of …Well everything we cover on this website.

 We have not (and will not) accept free trips, travel or paid for accommodation from companies that we write about, especially if access to news is contingent on said offers.
 This could be seen as compromising our integrity and that’s, quite frankly, not cool.
 If access to news relies on affording a company or project preferential editorial treatment we will, in most cases, skip ’em.

 We have not (and will not) publish press releases in whole on their own as a news article.

-We will not agree to cover a news item/topic/interview that is subject to a specific set of “guidelines” or any third-party rules about how we can present the news on our website.
+We will not agree to cover a news item/topic/interview that is subject to a specific set of “guidelines” or third-party editorial rules about how we can present the content.

 Some news content published on this site may be subject to a non-disclosure agreement.
-This is incredibly rare, and typically concerns commercially sensitive news.
+This is incredibly rare, and typically concerns commercially sensitive commercial news.

 If there is a conflict of interest, be it professional or personal, between article topic and author it is disclosed in the article copy.